MooersLab/writingProgress2022/README.md

 <p align="center"><img src="images/May2020minutes.png" style="width: 30vw; min-width: 65px;"></p>

 I created a workbook of spreadsheets in Google Sheets to do the above progress tracking.
 This workbook started out as an Excel workbook about five or six years ago.
 I fondly recalled a period when I used it daily for several months, and I made some real progress.
 I moved it to Google Sheets three years ago and made a massive revision to the layout to include the tracking of time spent because it was not enough to track words written.
 I store this workbook on my Google Drive.
 I add a link to this workbook to the top row of my private homepage, so I can reach this workbook with the click of a link.

-You can also make a bash alias to open the workbook in a webrowser by entering the alias name on the command line.
+You can also make a bash alias to open the workbook in a browser by entering the alias name on the command line.
 For example, I open my writing progress workbook in Google Chrome by entering `wpc'.
-I have similar aliases for other browsers like wps for use with Safari and wpf for use with FireFox.
-Here is an example of the bash code that can be customized and added to your .bashrc or .zshrc file:
+I have similar aliases for other browsers like `wps' for use with Safari and `wpf' for use with Firefox.
+Here is an example of the bash code that can be customized and added to your `.bashrc' or `.zshrc' file:

 ```bash
 alias openc="open -a Google\ Chrome.app"